dharshakch97-cloud/WebProgramming/project0/README.md

 So, I make use of different HTML tags and CSS styles & properties to complete this project 0 assignment.
 Now, I'm more comfortable with HTML and CSS for designing webpages and also learned to use SCSS for complex style sheets.

+Recored screencast for this project 0 - https://youtu.be/1_V3B1XEhJE